 - The Queen, played by professional Queen Elizabeth II impersonator Jeannette Charles11

 Spike Milligan published a collection of his Q scripts in a book titled The Q Annual even though it does not follow the annual format.
-This included scripts from Q5 to Q9, including some from the missing episodes.
-As well as scripts the book includes a number of black and white photographs of the cast in costume, including the obligatory shot of Peter Jones in corset and suspenders.
+This book consisted entirely of scripts from Q5 to Q9, including some from the missing episodes.
+The book also included a number of black and white photographs of the cast in costume, including the obligatory shot of Peter Jones in corset and suspenders.

 Comparison with Monty Python and other Comedies

 The series is often compared with Monty Python, including by the Pythons themselves.

 In fact in Spike Milligan: I Told You I Was Ill – A Live Tribute Terry Jones and Michael Palin appear.
 Terry acknowledges the similarities between Q and Monty Python and the debt that the latter owed to Spike.
 He also compared how inadvertently similar one of Spike's Q5 sketches involved a woman receiving a delivery of royal horse manure was to a later Monty Python sketch in which a couple receive a delivery of manure as part of their book club membership.